delphidabbler/ddablib/projects/md5/README.md

-# MD5 Message Digest Unit
+# :no_entry: MD5 Message Digest Unit

 This project has moved to the [`ddablib/md5`](https://github.com/ddablib/md5) GitHub repository.
 All development is taking place there.